realityforge/chef-glassfish/README.md

 ### Actions

+- :set: Set the value as entry.
-- :run: Execute the command.
+- :unset: Remove the entry.

 ### Attribute Parameters

 - webapp: the name of the web application name.
-- key: the key name of the web env entry.
+- name: the key name of the web env entry.
 - value: the value of the entry.
 May be nil.
-- value_type: the java type name of env entry.
+- type: the java type name of env entry.
+Defaults to "java.lang.String".
+- description: a description of the entry.
 - All of the common attribute parameters.

 ### Example